zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-cart-menu-widget.md

 Note that The function name to initialize the widget is "kendo" plus the widget name that was specified in **options.name** when the widget was defined.

-## Binding to a DataSource.
+## Bind to a DataSource.

 We need to use a DataSource that represents the shopping cart to display the cart items and the total.
 To do this, we will pass the datasource as an option when the JavaScript call is made to initialize the widget.
-To be consistent with the other Kendo widgets, this parameter is named **dataSource**.
+To be consistent with the other Kendo UI widgets, this parameter is named **dataSource**.

     $("#cart-menu").kendoCartMenu({
         dataSource: store.cart.getCart()